Gaurang-1402/Edwiz/README.md

 ## Best Use of MongoDB Atlas

-MongoDB Atlas was one of the main services we used in our project and is one of the reasons why we were able to build such a technically complex project in such a short time.
+MongoDB Atlas was one of the main cloud services we used in our project to host our database and is one of the reasons why we were able to build such a technically complex project in such a short time.

-We used MongoDB as our database and used the accompanying GUI client Mongo Atlas to interact with the DB.
+We used MongoDB as our database and used the accompanying GUI client Mongo Compass to interact with the DB.

-We also used MongoDB as a caching layer.
-If users have already used an image before.
+We also used MongoDB as a caching layer, in a scenario where users already selected an image before.
 This way we save compute and utilize storage to make our app super quick for the users.
 We tied our user credentials and user history in collections in the DB.
 The super easy interface with MongoDB made it pleasurable to use.

 [![Screenshot-2023-01-08-172620.png](https://i.postimg.cc/bNxbY40K/Screenshot-2023-01-08-172620.png)](https://postimg.cc/F7K1DWBZ)
 [![Screenshot-2023-01-08-172638.png](https://i.postimg.cc/vmfwCLwL/Screenshot-2023-01-08-172638.png)](https://postimg.cc/v1YKVnBc)